TIY-ATL-ROR-2015-Jan/slides/02-09/questions.md

       See the `post_params` and `user_params` methods in the betterblog controllers and read the [Strong Params section][strong-params] of the Rails guide for background/context.

+   4. In the shouts controller's `index` method, you should not be able to refer to `@user` or `User` because your teammate is the one writing the model and migration for the User model and you don't have it yet!
+As a result, the index method should just return `@shouts = Shout.all` for the time being.
+It's okay that every "shouts index page" has the shouts for every user.

    Note: The views can be *real* ugly. :)

 5. When you're done, [open a pull request][create-pull-request] and ask your partner to review your code.